 [The man of lawlessness is] the leader of the forces of evil at the last time.
 Only here is he called by this name.
 John tells us of many “antichrists” (1 Jn 2:18), and this may be the worst of them – the antichrist of Revelation 13. . . .
 He is not Satan, because he is clearly distinguished from him in v 9.

-Somewhat surprisingly, the Book of Revelation makes no specific mention of either the Antichrist or the man of lawlessness, but most New Testament scholars believe that references to a beast (or the Beast) in Revelation 13:1-10 pertain to the Antichrist.
+Somewhat surprisingly, the Book of Revelation makes no specific mention of either the Antichrist or the man of lawlessness.
+However, most New Testament scholars believe that references to a beast (or the Beast) in Revelation 13:1-10 pertain to the Antichrist.

 In addition to the preceding biblical passages that we have cited, there are several other Old Testament scriptures that some Bible scholars believe allude to the Antichrist.
 These scriptures provide prophecies of powerful rulers who would become notorious for their barbarity.
 However, we do not think there is sufficient reason to believe that one of these men will be the Antichrist.